arian233/SudokuGame/User_stories_TDD_examples.md

 5.  **[To be implemented]**

    - Given: on the welcome page ( will implement in the final iteration)
-   - When: the student choose the difficulty of the puzzle
+   - When: the student choose the difficulty of the puzzle by **difficulty button**  ( will implement in the final iteration)
-     - and click start button to initials the game ( will implement in the final iteration)
+     - and click **start button** to initials the game ( will implement in the final iteration)

    - Then: the program generates a puzzles with different number of empty cells accordingly

 6. **[Complete]**

    - Given: that normal text mode is enabled
-   - When: the student clicks on switch language button
+   - When: the student clicks on **switch language button**

    - Then: the program will switch the languages it displays in the prefilled cell